farmergreg/adif/README.md

 ## Usage

-This library provides two ways to parse ADI files: using [ADIFParser](https://github.com/hamradiolog-net/adif/blob/main/adiparser.go) ([examples](https://github.com/hamradiolog-net/adif/blob/main/adiparser_test.go)) to stream records, or using the [Document](https://github.com/hamradiolog-net/adif/blob/main/document.go) ([examples](https://github.com/hamradiolog-net/adif/blob/main/document_test.go)) type to load the entire file into memory.
+This library provides three ways to work with ADI files:

-Both are simple to use and implement standard interfaces that make them easy to use with the go library.
+1) [ADIFParser](./examples/parser_test.go): Stream records from an io.Reader.
+2) [Document](./examples/document_test.go): Load the an entire ADI via an io.Reader into memory.
+3) [Record](./examples/record_test.go): Read a single record from an io.Reader.

 ## Benchmarks